getodk/governance/TOOL-GOVERNANCE.md

 ## Rights & Responsibilities

-Once a tool has joined ODK, it, like any other tool, becomes subject to the governance of ODK.
-The sponsor should familiarize themselves with ODK's governance.
+Once a tool has joined ODK, it, like any other tool, becomes subject to the [governance of ODK](README.md).
+The sponsor should familiarize themselves with ODK's governance, especially sections on committers, change approval, and roadmap.

-In particular, the ODK governance states that “The TAB has authority over all technical aspects including: tool roadmap, forming appropriate Working Groups to gather the necessary community feedback before making decisions, technical resources (e.g., code repositories, servers), and maintaining the list of Committers.”
-In practice, the day-to-day operations of the tool’s development may not be greatly affected by joining ODK, but the tool’s maintainers should be aware that the TAB’s authority over the tool as defined in ODK's governance is an important condition of its being considered a member of ODK.

 Upon joining ODK, the tool is entitled to: